 5.9.1.
 Accessing DIVE mode

-The Suunto D4i has three diving modes: AIR mode for diving with standard air only, NITROX mode for diving with oxygen enriched mixtures, and FREE mode for freediving.
+The Suunto D6i has four diving modes: AIR mode for diving with standard air only, NITROX mode for diving with oxygen enriched mixtures, GAUGE mode for use as a bottom timer and FREE mode freediving.